Best Practice Illustrations

 In addition, we teach a workshop for faculty and graduate students each semester titled “Accessibility 101.”
-It is co-presented by a member of our Instructional Design team and a staff member from the Virginia Murray Sowell Center in the College of Education.
+It is co-presented by a member of our Instructional Design team and a staff member from Student Disabilities Services.

 Accessibility in Online Courses, Best Practices: